XinshanBai/Barren-Land-Analysis/Notes.md

 During the unit test, run a single test always pass, but run them together only the first one passes.
 This was because the global  variables I have used were  not cleared between tests.
 So I created a cleanup method at the end just to set all of them back to initial states.
 Then call this method in the unit test before each test.
 ### Challenges
 There was no actual challenge while implementing this.
 At first, I was surprised that the recursive method did not work because I recently worked on some questions with this method, and it was perfectly fine.
 But it is easy to see the stack size was the problem.
+I haven't done unit test for console input and output before.
+But internet is always here to help.